UMAprotocol/UMIPs/UMIPs/umip-x.md

 | Created    | November 12th, 2020                                                                                                                              |

 ## Summary (2-5 sentences)
-The DVM should support requests for a price that reflects either the aggregatory gas prices on the Ethereum blockchain or a self-referential token 2-hour Time-Weighted Average Price (TWAP) depending on the expiry state of the contract.
+The DVM should support requests for a price that resolves to either the median monthly Ethereum gas price or a self-referential token 2-hour Time-Weighted Average Price (TWAP).
+The price resolution method to use will depend on the the timestamp the price request was made at.

-At expiry, a price request will be resolved with the median monthly gas price calculation defined for GASETH-TWAP-1Mx1M in UMIP-20.
+For a price request made at or after the Unix timestamp `1612051200` (Jan 31, 2021 00:00:00 UTC), the price will be resolved with the median monthly gas price calculation defined for GASETH-1M-1M in UMIP-20.

-Before contract expiry, a price request will be resolved with a 2-hour TWAP calculation on the Uniswap price of the synthetic token issued by the contract using the GASETH-TWAP-1Mx1M price identifier.
+For a price request made before `1612051200`, the price will be resolved to a 2-hour TWAP for the Uniswap price of the synthetic token issued by the requesting contract using the GASETH-TWAP-1Mx1M price identifier.

 ## Motivation
 The motivation for calculating aggregatory Ethereum gas prices in a set amount of units of gas is explained in UMIP-16 and UMIP-20.

 For the creation of a tokenized gas price futures contract, it is desired that the DVM return either the monthly median gas price for 1 million units of gas, or a self-referential 2-hour TWAP on the market price of the contract’s token.
-The type of price that the DVM will return is dependent on if the contract has expired or not.
+The type of price that the DVM will return is dependent on the timestamp the price request is made at.
+This timestamp is the expiry timestamp of the contract that is intended to use this price identifier, so the TWAP calculation is used pre-expiry and the median monthly gas price calculation is used at expiry.

-This pricing structure will allow for the creation of a tokenized futures contract that is collateralized by token minters at the expected price for the 30-day gas price settlement, rather than the current 30-day gas price.
+This pricing structure will allow for the creation of a tokenized futures contract that is collateralized at the **expected** price for the median monthly gas price settlement, rather than the actual median monthly gas price.
 This is important because the market price of a futures contract is based upon the expectation of the underlying price movement, rather than the current underlying price.
 Token minters should not be able to collateralize positions at a different price compared to the market price that they could sell the tokens for.
-This could lead to intentional and frequent under-collateralization, but is remedied by using the token’s market price as the collateralization indicator.
+This could lead to intentional and frequent under-collateralization, but is remedied by using the token’s market TWAP as the collateralization reference.

 ## Technical Specification